Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Project AHO](https://www.nexusmods.com/skyrimspecialedition/mods/15996) - Project AHO is a large quest modification, comparable in size to a medium-sized DLC.
 Designed in the best traditions of Bethesda Game Studios, this mod adds to Skyrim a hidden settlement of Great House Telvanni.
 Determine its fate for yourself!

   > :video_game: To begin, fyou need to reach level 15.
 Just travel to Mixwater MIll and you will be contacted

-- [VIGILANT](https://www.nexusmods.com/skyrimspecialedition/mods/11849) - A massive quest mod with a Dark story for Vigilants of Stendarr.
-This mod includes a lot of unique armor sets, weapons, jewelry, creatures and more.

-  > :video_game: To begin, speak with Altano, who is located in the Windpeak Inn in Dawnstar

-  > :ledger: You must be at least L40 to start VIGILANT.

-- [UNSLAAD](https://www.nexusmods.com/skyrimspecialedition/mods/11789) - A quest mod by the author of Vigilant about a half dragon.

-  > :video_game: To begin, activate Doll in corner of platform behind High Hrothgar.

-  > :ledger: You must have completed VIGILANT to start UNSLAAD.

 ## Quest Timing